-I went to the person that has started the workout finisher craze, Mike Whitfield.
+I went to the person who started the workout finisher craze, Mike Whitfield.

 Rick: Let people know a little more about yourself

 Mike: I am Mike Whitfield, a Certified Turbulence Trainer in Acworth, GA.
 I specialize in fat loss using Turbulence Training style workouts and metabolic workout finishers.
-The whole reason I got into fitness is because I have lost over 100 lbs, which helps me connect with my clients.
-It also allows me to love what I do, because I can certainly share in the clients’ success.
+I got into fitness because I have lost over 100 lbs, which helps me connect with my clients.
+It also allows me to love what I do because I can certainly share in the clients’ success.

 Do the following superset resting only when needed.
-In the first superset, you will perform 10 reps of each exercise.
-In the next superset, you will perform 9 reps.
-Continue in this fashion until you complete 1 rep of each exercise.
+In the first superset, you will perform ten reps of each exercise.
+In the next superset, you will perform nine reps.
+Continue in this fashion until you complete one representative of each activity.

-- 1A) Lunge Jumps (starting with 10 reps on each side)
+- 1A) Lunge Jumps (starting with ten reps on each side)

-Rick: Let’s go bac to when you were 100 lbs heavier.
-When you were that big, how did you start exercises?
+Rick: Let’s go back to when you were 100 lbs heavier.
+When you were that big, how did you start to exercise?

-Mike: I remember starting out, I was pretty conservative because I was nervous.
+Mike: I remember starting; I was pretty conservative because I was nervous.
 I was also really out of shape.

-I remember walking around the track at my old high school for one lap and being exhausted.
+Exercising around the track at my old high school exhausted me.
+I was sick of feeling that sluggish.
 But that’s why I started.
-I was sick of feeling that sluggish.

 As for a finisher – I certainly wouldn’t do one like the one above.
-I would have substituted the lunge jumps for total body extensions, where you basically partially squat down, bring your arms behind you, then stand up and extend your arms over your head.
+I would have substituted the lunge jumps for full-body extensions, where you partially squat down, bring your arms behind you, then stand up and extend your arms over your head.

-I also would probably start at 6 instead of 10.
+I also would probably start at six instead of 10.

-For beginners, a kneeling or incline pushup could be used instead of normal pushups.
+A kneeling or incline pushup could be used for beginners instead of regular.

-Finishers really came into play when I lost the last 30 lbs.
+Finishers came into play when I lost the last 30 lbs.
 We all know the pain of a plateau.
-I have found that finishers can fix that, helping me lose the 105 lbs all together.
+I have found that finishers can fix that, helping me lose the 105 lbs.

 BREAK TIME – I met Mike in Las Vegas at a fitness conference.
 Here we are after one of the sessions: